hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 mind.
 And is not suitable for making any investment or divestment decisions and or any inferences about things/...
 Also I am no expert in this matter, so my logics could be buggy and stupid in more ways than one.
 Also the data it works with may not be error free and uptodate always.
+So dont use this unless you want to take the logic and modify for your own experiments.

 Usage